 Click here to find out all about the Best Vegan Masks for face + Hair!

-Let’s be honest, oval brushes are aesthetically the best-looking makeup items out there.
-Oval brushes have short, dense bristles making them the easiest to use.
+Let’s be honest; oval brushes are aesthetically the best-looking makeup items out there.
+In addition, oval brushes have short, dense bristles making them the easiest to use.

 They were made to mimic the application of your fingers.
 Oval handles are made to fit comfortably in your hand, like a toothbrush, providing the most natural application next to bare fingers.

-Oval items come in many sizes so they may seem intimidating, when in fact they are the least intimidating to use.
+Oval items come in many sizes, so they may seem intimidating, when in fact, they are the least intimidating to use.
 I suggest buying a pack of varying sizes.
-Simply match the brush size to the area size of your face you apply the foundation too.
+Then, simply match the brush size to the area size of your face you apply the foundation to.

 Hot to use: